 \section{Abstract}

-We consider the nonlinear filtering problem of multiscale non-Gaussian signal processes and observation processes with jumps.
-Firstly, we prove that the dimension for the signal system could be reduced.
-Secondly, convergence of the corresponding nonlinear filtering to the homogenized filtering is shown by weak convergence approach.
+We consider a nonlinear filtering problem of multiscale non-Gaussian signal processes and observation processes with jumps.
+Firstly, we prove that the dimension for the signal system can be reduced by a homogenized approach.
+Secondly, convergence of the corresponding nonlinear filtering to the homogenized filtering is shown by a weak convergence technique.
 Finally, we give an example to explain our result.

 \rm